 When you are confident she understands the “Touch” cue, hold a plastic lid (such as the top to a tub of cottage cheese or yogurt) in your hand and ask her to touch that.
 First hold it so it covers your palm, then eventually hold it by the edge.

 When she will touch the lid reliably, attach it to a door or drawer with double-stick tape or rubber cement and cue her to touch it there.
 You may need to start with your hand near the lid and gradually fade the presence of your hand.
 When she reliably targets her nose to the lid, shape for more powerful touches until she touches hard enough to close the door or drawer.
-(For tips on using a target stick to teach this behavior, see “New Tricks for a Stick,” January 2007.)
+(For tips on using a target stick to teach this behavior, see “Utilize Target Training,” January 2007.)

 4. Pick Up Trash

 Lots of dogs have been taught to pick up their own toys and put them away in a basket designated for that purpose.
 Dana Ebbecke, one of the trainers at My Pet’s Teacher in Horsham, Pennsylvania, suggests a variation on that behavior: teaching your dog to pick up trash and put it in a garbage can.
 This is a perfect behavior to “backchain” – where you teach the last piece of the behavior first, and build the chain backward from there.

 Offer your dog a piece of trash (that she won’t want to eat) directly over the center of a garbage can and say “Take it!”
 When she takes it, praise her, then cue her to “Drop.”
 If she already knows a “Drop” cue, she will drop the trash and it will fall in the can.
 Click (or use another reward marker) and treat.
 If she doesn’t know the “Drop” cue yet, say “Drop” and offer her a treat.
 When she opens her mouth for the treat the trash will fall in the can.
 Click and treat.